rdegges/rdegges-blog/articles/2010/how-to-streamline-asterisk.md

 We now need to get a list of all the Asterisk modules that are currently available on your system.
-If you compiled Asterisk from scratch, and read my ‘Installing Asterisk' section, you should have a ton.
+If you compiled Asterisk from scratch, and read my 'Installing Asterisk' section, you should have a ton.

 On most linux systems, you can get a list of all your Asterisk modules by running the following command: `ls /usr/lib/asterisk/modules/`.
 This *may* be